-You might downplay the problem and over-estimate your ability to stop.
-It goes something like this “I don’t do as much as…” “I could stop if I really wanted to,” “I used to do it even more then I am now so it’s really not that bad.”
+- You might downplay the problem and over-estimate your ability to stop.
+Your internal monologue goes something like this, “I don’t do as much as…” “I could stop if I really wanted to,” “I used to do it even more then I am now, so it’s really not that bad.”

-You may feel the need to stop, sometimes even want to stop, but struggle to do anything about it.
-For those that try, a few days or weeks might go by before you find yourself caught in autopilot, pulled back to the old habit.
-So, you try again “this time it’ll be different and I’ll try even harder” only to get caught again.
+- You may feel the need to stop, sometimes you even want to stop, but you struggle to do anything about it.
+For those who try, a few days or weeks might go by before you find yourself caught in autopilot, pulled back to the old habit.
+So, you try again thinking, “This time it’ll be different and I’ll try even harder,” only to get caught again.
 And again.
 And again.
 It won’t stop.
 You feel guilty.
 You feel shame.
 The waves of wanting to stop and wanting to do it again keep coming.

-You might tell a few people some details but not the whole story.
-At some point you might feel low enough where you find yourself surrendering and not even trying to stop until you find yourself at a new all-time low; realizing things just can’t continue this way.
-You want out.
+- You might tell a few people some details but not the whole story.
+At some point, you might feel low enough where you find yourself surrendering and not even trying to stop.
+Until you find yourself at a new all-time low; realizing things just can’t continue this way and you want out.

-We will look at your story and discover the things in your life that might be supporting or blocking change.
-We will design a plan to move forward, specific to who you are and what you’re facing.
-We will work to develop the skills, thinking and behavior that will help you avoid using if when you want it the most.
-We will help you identify the warning signs that signal you may be heading back down the old path and where/how to get help.
-We will develop a plan if you slip and begin using again that will include how to get help and what to do to get back on track.
+During addiction therapy, we look at your story and discover the things in your life that might be supporting or blocking change.
+We design a plan to move forward, specific to who you are and what you’re facing.
+We work to develop the skills, thinking, and behaviors that help you avoid using, even when you want it the most.
+We help you identify the warning signs that signal you may be heading back down the old path and where/how to get help.
+We develop a plan if you slip and begin using again that will include how to get help and what to do to get back on track.

-Recovery is possible and I want to be a part of your journey!
+Recovery is possible, and we want to be a part of your journey!